MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.55.2 - 28 October 2023 =
+* Improved the sizing of number fields in the admin interface.
+* Modified the button widget to only apply flex styling if an icon is set.
+* Developer: Added a central method of handling post content in the Blog widget.

 = 1.55.1 - 23 September 2023 =
 * Resolved right positioned icon overflow and slight vertical misalignment in the Button widget.